skarlekar/smart-quora/README.md

 ### SmartQuora Transactions
 The following type of transactions are available in the SmartQuora application.

-**CreateQuestion** - A CreateQuestion transaction is invoked by the Inquirer to pose a question.
+**CreateQuestion** - A _CreateQuestion_ transaction is invoked by the Inquirer to pose a question.
 The reward amount and time by which answers are due has to accompany the request.
-The CreateQuestion transaction generates the _
+The _CreateQuestion_ transaction generates the _QuestionCreated_ event.

+**CreateAnswer** - A _CreateAnswer_ transaction is invoked when a respondent provides an

 ## Setup Instructions
 ### Installing Hyperledger Fabric on AWS